uwrit/leaf-docs/docs/installation/installation_steps/8a_configure_apache.md

 2. **On the web server**, define an `httpd.conf` file to host a single node in a Leaf deployment.

+    !!! info
-    > Each Leaf client webapp must be hosted at the top level of the `DocumentRoot` of an Apache VirtualHost.
-Multiple nodes could be hosted on a single Apache instance pointing at that same `DocumentRoot`, however each would need its own VirtualHost and unique DNS name defined (eg. site1.leaf.school.edu, site2.leaf.school.edu).
+        Each Leaf client webapp must be hosted at the top level of the `DocumentRoot` of an Apache VirtualHost.
+Multiple nodes could be hosted on a single Apache instance pointing at that same `DocumentRoot`, however each would need its own VirtualHost and unique DNS name defined (e.g., site1.leaf.school.edu, site2.leaf.school.edu).

     In the below example, the Shibboleth module is used to authenticate users via SAML2 and provide group membership to the app.
 If you want to define your own set of groups that limit access to the app via apache (ie during pre-release or evaluation), you can define your own Apache groups via the AuthGroupFile directive and then require those groups.

-httpd.conf
+**`httpd.conf`**

 ```xml
 <VirtualHost *:443>